NastiaGusev/travel-companion/README.md

 Concurrent edits are handled explicitly: form-edited resources (`Trip`, `ItineraryDay`) use **optimistic locking** via a JPA `@Version` column — a stale version returns `409 Conflict`.
 Ordered resources (`Stop`) are resequenced on every change, so they rely on the transaction and a `unique(day_id, position)` constraint instead of row versioning.

 Collaborator endpoints: `POST` / `GET` / `DELETE` on `/api/trips/{tripId}/collaborators`.

+## Place search & geocoding
+Trips and stops are grounded in real places via the **Google Places API (New)**, proxied through the backend so the API key stays server-side.
+Autocomplete search (`GET /api/places/search?query=`, biased toward the trip's destination when set) powers picking destinations and adding stops; when a stop or destination is created with a place id, the server resolves its coordinates and address and snapshots them onto the record.

+Outbound calls are wrapped with **Resilience4j** — retry on transient failures plus a circuit breaker that fast-fails when Google is down (a missing place returns `404 PLACE_NOT_FOUND`;
+an outage returns `503 PLACES_UNAVAILABLE`).
+Place details are cached with **Caffeine** (keyed by place id, 24h TTL), so repeating the same lookup skips the network — and the resilience layer — entirely.
+Google is never called from tests: the client is stubbed with **WireMock** at the HTTP layer.

 ## Error handling
 All errors return [RFC 7807 Problem Details](https://datatracker.ietf.org/doc/html/rfc7807) (`application/problem+json`) with a consistent shape — `title`, `status`, `detail`, plus a machine-readable `code` clients can switch on.
 For example, a stale-version edit returns `409` with `code: VERSION_CONFLICT`, so a client can prompt the user to reload rather than parsing error text.